Wednesday, 20 April 2011

 1968 was a disruptive year to me particularly because I was conscripted into the Brazilian Army.
 The military dictatorship ran supreme and there was a lot of resentment in the air with students protesting on the streets and the military police killing indiscriminately.
 I think that atmosphere contribuited to the demise of Fan Club activities.

 Besides there was a big denouement in Pavone’s private life: Rita married Mr. Ferruccio Ricordi, her long-time manager, record-producer and Svengali on 15 March 1968.
-Mr. Ferruccio Ricordi was known in the show-business as as Teddy Reno and had been a romantic singer in the 40s and 50s.
+Mr. Ferruccio Ricordi was known in the show-business as as Teddy Reno and had been a romantic balladeer in the 40s and 50s.

 Many fans, like my dearest friend Silvia Jentsch, felt betrayed by Rita’s decision who up to then had a rebellious attitude and all of a sudden had ‘given in’ and married an ‘old man’ double her age.
 It was a big let-down to some fans, especially the most influential ones.

 Rita’s having left RCA Italiana was also negative.
-She recorded now for Ricordi [no relation to her manager-huband], that was distributed in Brazil by Chantecler a ‘no-frills’ label.
+She recorded now for Ricordi (no relation to her manager-huband), that was distributed in Brazil by Chantecler a ‘no-frills’ label.

-But worse than that was Brazilian RCA’s total lack of interest in keeping apace with Pavone’s latest recordings like ‘Solo tu’, ‘Stasera con te’, ‘Questo nostro amore’ etc. Ever since Rita’s last personal appearance in 1965, RCA’s RP’s new releases had dried up.
+Ever since Rita’s last personal appearance in April 1965, RCA simply ignored she had been the label's best selling act in 1964.
 Brazilian RCA were caught unawares with the surge of Brazilian native rock’n’roll – Jovem Guarda’s sudden popularity.
-CBS (Columbia Records) was on top now with Roberto Carlos and RCA that had been the top dog until 1964 was floundering with no clear way out of the dolldrums.
+CBS (Columbia Records) was on top now with Roberto Carlos and RCA which had been the top dog until 1964 was floundering with no clear way out of the dolldrums.

 Hard-core fans had to rely on Italian imported magazines such as ‘Giovani’ and ‘Big’ – or ‘Gente’, ‘Oggi’ and ‘L’Europeo’ to read the latest news about Pavone.
-Those magazines were expensive and arrived in South America two or three months after their publication.
+Those magazines were expensive and arrived in South America two or three months after their original publication.
 It was the only source of information for the avid fans.

 Some idols grow up with their fans others don’t.
-I guess Rita Pavone got lost when she entered a difficult marriage – at least publicly it was the wrong step to take because Mr. Ferruccio was still a married man with a son and a stranged wife.
+I guess Rita Pavone got lost when she entered a difficult marriage – at least publicly it was the wrong step to take for Mr. Ferruccio was still a married man with a son and a stranged wife.
 Italy did not recognize divorce and the Italian Press was dead-set against such a union.
 The marriage also festered a lot of bad blood between her and her father splitting the family in two camps and the Press having a ball out of it.

 I guess the dream was over.
 The dream had been shattered, crushed to the ground.
 I went my own way but I kept as my friends a lot of the people I had met during those two or three wonderful years that turned out to be the most beautiful years of my life.